animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 I'm all for [#SexycareForAll](#comedic-aside-sexier-moments-during-chenliang-tenure), but that's not quite what I have to say.
 - And note, via humans.

-I'm anti-prohibition, but the best experiences of a person's life shouldn't be synthetic, not drugs, not AI bots, not porn, not even movies, TV shows.
-We need to bring those experiences into the real world, for people who want or need them, safely, not where those things are judged or shamed — those things are art — but where they're available in the real world to people of all social and economic classes.
+The use of drugs, porn, movies, TV shows, and technologies shouldn't be judged or shamed.

-Many people are happy relying on those things, others appreciate the art, yet others find value in their entertainment use.
+Many people are happy relying on those things, others appreciate the art.

 Big pharma companies find value in their mass proliferation re: drugs.

-And tech companies find value in their mass proliferation re: porn, fleshlights, dildos, all of which are precursors to sexbots.
+And tech companies find value in their mass proliferation re: porn, fleshlights, dildos.

-I'm anti-prohibition, and don't endorse any of these things.
+I'm anti-prohibition.
 My message is only this: the best experiences of a person's life shouldn't be synthetic.
+Those experiences should be brought into the real world, for people who want or need them, safely, through our relationships as people in society, where the experiences poeple need and want are available foremost in the real world (not as technologies, not as virtual realities), for people of all social classes.

+Intimacy healing is a step towards that, starting with medical institutions.

 #### AI